 On International Mentoring Day, we recognize the impact mentoring has in shaping and influencing the protégé to develop new skills, deepen their knowledge, elevate performance and support professional development.

-Mentorship is essential in bridging the gap between the post-secondary level where students often graduate with technical knowledge, but without the required industry knowledge or soft-skills that a mentor can help them develop.
+Mentorship is essential in bridging the gap between the post-secondary level where students often graduate with technical knowledge, but without the required industry knowledge or soft skills that a mentor can help them develop.

-To further our belief in mentorship, in 2018 ECO Canada partnered with University of Alberta’s Faculty of Agriculture, Life and Environmental Sciences (ALES) to launch a new Mentorship Pilot Program.
+To further our belief in mentorship, in 2018 ECO Canada partnered with the University of Alberta’s Faculty of Agriculture, Life and Environmental Sciences (ALES) to launch a new Mentorship Pilot Program.

-Students are given the option of being paired in a traditional mentor-protégé partnership or a triad mentorship between an EPt, the student and industry professional (where the EPt and industry professional are mentors).
+Students are given the option of being paired in a traditional mentor-protégé partnership or a triad mentorship between an EPt, the student and the industry professional (where the EPt and industry professional are mentors).